-One of the easiest ways to save energy by keeping the heat outside and cool air inside your home is to block out the sun that shines through the windows.
-More than 40 percent of the heat gain inside the home in the summer comes from windows, according to the Arizona Power System (APS).
-There are several window treatments available that will keep the sun out and reduce this unwanted heat in your house.
+One of the easiest ways to save energy by keeping the heat outside and cool air inside your home is to block or diminish the direct sunlight that shines through your windows.
+A substantial percentage of the heat gain inside a home in summer is directly attributable to windows.
+The good news is that there are several types of window treatments available that will help keep the sun out and reduce this unwanted heat in your home.